jhonnysanchezillisaca/marketgardenlog/README.md

 #### 1. Create the database
 To create de DB schema you need to execute ``` $ python database_setup.py ```

-# TODO: add the information to crate the client secrets files.

 #### 2. Authentication services secrets
 For the authentication system to work you need to create a Client ID and Secret and save it in a json file.